example42/psick/docs/example42.md

 Why did we rename the `control-repo` to `PSICK` *and* zeroed the whole ancient history of that repo?

-  - We wanted to have a clean `git history` and a tinner `git` repo, without 8 years of code stratifications
+  - We wanted to have a clean `git history` and a tinier `git` repo, without 8 years of code stratifications

   - We wanted to start from scratch release `versioning`, `tags` and `branches`.